top of page

 Lawrence spent seven years as a teacher at Lee Mathson Middle School – the lowest performing middle school in Santa Clara County, California – with the poorest of the poor in the affluent Silicon Valley.
 The school was situated in the middle of a Latino gang turf war and was overridden with drugs, violence, and poor educational focus.
 In working with a group of talented and driven educators, he was able to help the school move from worst to first in the district within a three-year-period.
 He helped restore peace and a sense of purpose to a place that many called “dangerous” and “hopeless.” (see the article from the California Teacher Association's Educator magazine describing the achievements of these educational leaders).

 After seven years as a teacher, Lawrence served in San Francisco Unified School District as an Assistant Principal at Cesar Chavez Elementary School and as principal at Bessie Carmichael School/Filipino Education Center.
 He continued to work with educators in transforming education for the highest-need children, particularly impoverished Latino English language learners and African-Americans.
 He then went on to serve as principal at Donald Lum Elementary School in the Alameda Unified School District and as Vice Principal at Jefferson Union High School District's Westmoor High School, where his three children attended.
-He is now an Early Learning Principal in the Oakland Unified School District, where he is the director of three preschools in West Oakland.
+He served an Early Learning Principal in the Oakland Unified School District, where he was the director of three preschools in West Oakland and is now the Director of Quality Enhancement and Professional Development for Early Learning with Oakland Unified.

 The common thread between Lawrence’s occupations as an attorney and as an educator has been his passion for helping those who do not have a voice and who have been forgotten or written off.
 In 2009, he worked heavily with Gawad Kalinga not only to build homes and communities for the poorest of the poor in the Philippines, but also to build peace between the warring Christians and Muslims in the Mindanao region.